-On the application essays page of the Stanford GSB Web site, the admissions committee states forthrightly, “Resist the urge to ‘package’ yourself into what you think Stanford wants to see” (emphasis added).
-What the school really wants is to understand what and/or who you want to be and what role its MBA program plays in bringing that to fruition.
-The admissions committee does not have a preferred job or industry in mind that it is waiting to hear you say you plan to enter—it truly wants to understand your personal vision and why you feel a Stanford MBA in particular is a necessary element to facilitate this vision.
+As we noted earlier, on the school’s application essays page, the Stanford GSB admissions committee stresses that it has no “right” answer in mind for its essay questions and wants applicants to share their story in their “genuine voice.”
+It does not have a preferred job or industry in mind that it is waiting to hear you say you plan to enter.
+It really just wants to understand your personal vision and why you feel a Stanford MBA (or MSx) in particular is necessary to facilitate this vision.
 If you try to present yourself as someone or something you are not, you will ultimately undermine your candidacy.
 Trust the admissions committee (and us) on this one!

 The “why our school?” topic is a common element of a typical personal statement, so we encourage you to download your free copy of the mbaMission Personal Statement Guide, which helps applicants write this style of essay for any school.
 It explains ways of approaching this subject effectively and offers several sample essays as guides.
 Click here to access your complimentary copy today.